rinvex/laravel-cacheable/README.md

 # Rinvex Cacheable

-This package is NOT actively maintained!
-Want to jump in as a maintainer?
-Ping me [@omranic](https://twitter.com/omranic)
+⚠️ This package is abandoned and no longer maintained.
+No replacement package was suggested. ⚠️

+👉 If you are interested to step on as the main maintainer of this package, please [reach out to me](https://twitter.com/omranic)!

+---

 **Rinvex Cacheable** is a granular, intuitive, and fluent caching system for eloquent models.
 Simple, but yet powerful, plug-n-play with no hassle.